USS San Francisco (SSN-711): Grounding with seamount

-On 10 October 2008, San Francisco undocked after a successful bow replacement at the Puget Sound Naval Shipyard.
-The dry-docking project involved cutting more than 1 e6lb of forward ballast tanks and sonar sphere off the former USS Honolulu and attaching them to San Francisco.
+On 10 October 2008, San Francisco undocked after a successful bow replacement at the PSNS.
+The dry-docking project involved cutting the forward ballast tanks and sonar sphere, weighing over 1 e6lb, off the former USS Honolulu and attaching them to San Francisco.
 San Francisco completed repairs and sea trials in April 2009, then shifted homeport to Naval Base Point Loma, San Diego, California.

 Final deployment and conversion

 San Francisco returned to Point Loma from her sixth deployment in October 2016.
 Her change of command and farewell ceremony was held on 4 November 2016, after which she was homeported to Norfolk for conversion to a moored training ship (MTS) at the Navy's Nuclear Power Training Unit in Charleston, South Carolina.
 On 11 May 2017, the ship was placed in "'In Commission Special' – stand down for MTS conversion", a 32-month long process that was expected to begin in early 2018.
 The conversion was completed in mid-2021 and on 16 August she was moved from Norfolk to Charleston.
 She was decommissioned on 15 May 2022.